 Early in 2011, the Royal Society for the Protection of Birds (RSPB) asked people to do a survey of the birds seen in their gardens.
 Over half a million people took part and you see some of the results the RSPB received in the two tables below:

 The first column of both tables shows the names of the birds.
 The second column of the left-hand table shows the average numbers of those birds across all the gardens.
 The second column of the right-hand table shows the percentage of all the gardens in which those birds were identified.
-You can see the full results from a pdf on this page of the RSPB web site.
+You can see results from this year's Birdwatch on this page of the RSPB web site.

 You may need to have a chat with others to get a clear picture of the meanings of "average per garden' and "percentage of gardens with the bird".